LLNL/PnMPI/README.md

 At different points hooks will be called in all loaded modules.
 These can be used to trigger some functionality at a given time.
 All hooks have the return type `void` and are defined in `pnmpi/hooks.h`, which should be included for type safety.
-These hooks are:
+These following hooks will be called in all modules:

 * `PNMPI_RegistrationPoint`: This hook will be called just after the module has been loaded.
-It may be used to register the name of the module, services provided by the module, etc. *(Called in all modules)*
+It may be used to register the name of the module, services provided by the module, etc.

-In addition the following hooks will behave like the MPI function wrappers.
-They will be called in the first module providing them at the current stack and each module has to call `PNMPI_Service_CallHook()` to recurse into the next level.
-The stack may be changed with `PNMPI_Service_CallHook_NewStack()`.
-These hooks
-are:

-* `PNMPI_AppStartup`: If a module provides an `PNMPI_AppStartup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook *(in the default stack)*.
-If PnMPI is unable to call it before `main`, it will be called in the `MPI_Init` or `MPI_Init_thread` wrappers just after the MPI environment has been initialized, but before calling any other module.
-* `PNMPI_AppShutdown`: If a module provides an `PNMPI_AppShutdown` hook, PnMPI will not call `PMPI_Finalize` in the `MPI_Finalize` wrapper, but keeps MPI running until `main` has finished and calls the hook in the applications destructor.
-After the hooks of all modules have been called *(in the default stack)*, MPI will be shut down.
-If PnMPI is unable to call the destructor, it will be called in the `MPI_Finalize` wrapper after calling all other modules but before shutting down the MPI environment.
+* `PNMPI_UnregistrationPoint`: This hook will be called just before the module will be unloaded.
+It may be used e.g. to free allocated memory.
+* `PNMPI_Init`: This hook will be called just after all modules have been registered to initialize the module.
+It may be used to initialize the module's to code and is communicate with other modules.
+* `PNMPI_Fini`: This hook will be called just before all modules will be unregistered.
+The modules may communicate with each other and should execute some final steps in here.

 *Note: You can use `PNMPI_Service_CallHook()` to call custom hooks in your modules.
 Just pass a custom hook name as first parameter.*